 Before we get into helping you decide whether to install your siding or windows first, you should take some time to assess the condition of your home’s exterior.
 Using your phone and a notepad, take a walk around your property.

-Replace Siding First When This Happens
+When to Replace Siding First

 Walking close to your home, be on the lookout for anything that could represent a potential safety hazard to anyone living in your home or walking around your property.
 Any pieces of siding that are jutting out from your home can scratch or injure passersby.

 Wood siding and some types of older synthetic siding can begin to rot and even crumble over time.
-Anytime you witness this level of damage, you want to get it replaced right away as it could lead to serious issues beneath the surface.
+Anytime you witness this level of damage, you want to get it replaced right away, as it could lead to serious issues beneath the surface.

 When you can readily identify cracks, holes, and gaps in your siding, your home is vulnerable to moisture, mold, and insects.
 Any cracks or gaps in your siding should be viewed as a red flag.